-Note 6: Code XX9 if surgical resection of the primary site is performed and there is no mention of sarcomatoid features.
+Note 7: Code XX9 if surgical resection of the primary site is performed and there is no mention of sarcomatoid features.

-Code Description 000 Sarcomatoid features not present/not identified 001-100 Sarcomatoid features 1-100% R01 Sarcomatoid features stated as less than 10% R02 Sarcomatoid features stated as range 10%-30% present R03 Sarcomatoid features stated as a range 31% to 50% present R04 Sarcomatoid features stated as a range 51% to 80% present R05 Sarcomatoid features stated as greater than 80% XX6 Sarcomatoid features present, percentage unknown XX7 Not applicable: Not a renal cell carcinoma morphology XX8 Not applicable: Information not collected for this case (If this information is required by your standard setter, use of code XX8 may result in an edit error.)
+Code Description 000 Sarcomatoid features not present/not identified 001-100 Sarcomatoid features 1-100% R01 Sarcomatoid features stated as less than 10% R02 Sarcomatoid features stated as range 10%-30% present R03 Sarcomatoid features stated as a range 31% to 50% present R04 Sarcomatoid features stated as a range 51% to 80% present R05 Sarcomatoid features stated as greater than 80% XX5 Sarcomatoid features present from metastatic site only AND Sarcomatoid features not present, or unknown if present, in primary site XX6 Sarcomatoid features present, percentage unknown XX7 Not applicable: Not a renal cell carcinoma morphology XX8 Not applicable: Information not collected for this case (If this information is required by your standard setter, use of code XX8 may result in an edit error.)
 XX9 Not documented in medical record Sarcomatoid features not assessed or unknown if assessed No surgical resection of primary site is performed